BlaqueDevs/se-assignment-day-4-software-project-management-ATOROYO/README.md

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

+Here are some common core issues my software aims to address:

+- **Efficiency:** Improving productivity, streamlining processes, and saving time.
+- **Problem-Solving:** Providing solutions to specific challenges or needs.
+- **Information Access:** Facilitating access to information and knowledge.
+- **Communication:** Improving communication and collaboration.
+- **Entertainment:** Providing entertainment and enjoyment.

+**Significance to Target Audience**

+The significance of these issues to the target audience depends on the specific context and the software's purpose.
+For example:

+- **Business software:** Improving efficiency and productivity can help businesses increase revenue and reduce costs.
+- **Educational software:** Providing access to information and facilitating learning can help students and educators achieve better outcomes.
+- **Entertainment software:** Providing entertainment and enjoyment can improve quality of life and reduce stress.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?